arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/shakti_c/README.md

 * Ensure no other application is using the configured QEMU ports/resources
 * Administrator privilege is mandatory for proper execution
 * Any boot failure or assertion output should be captured and shared for analysis
+* This is a time-limited demo binary.
+* ARX internally enforces a limited execution period, after which the demo may stop running.
+* Please restart the application to continue evaluation.

 ---
 ## Demo Task Configuration